Contact Us for Detailed Information About Hair Transplantation and Free Consultancy!

 scabs on scalp

-Preventing Scalp Scabs
+Preventing Scalp on Scabs

 • Wash your hair regularly to reduce oil and product buildup.